-For example, QuicksilverOne from Capital One has a variable 24.74% APR.
-It would be better to take the balance of this high-interest card and move it to one like the Chase balance transfer card, which has a 0 percent introductory APR for 15 months and then a 16.24% to 24.99% APR thereafter.
+For example, QuicksilverOne from Capital One has a variable APR of 26.99%.
+It would be better to take the balance of this high-interest card and move it to one like the Chase balance transfer card, which has a 0% introductory APR for 15 months and then a 16.49% to 25.24% APR thereafter.

 1. Assess Your Financial Situation

-The first thing you’ll want to do is decide whether a balance is beneficial to your specific situation.
-A balance transfer card works by getting you out from under credit cards that have high-interest rates and allowing you to move your debt to cards with lower rates, or cards with 0 percent introductory APRs for a specified time period.
+The first thing you’ll want to do is decide whether a balance transfer is beneficial to your specific situation.
+A balance transfer card works by getting you out from under credit cards that have high-interest rates and moving your debt to cards with lower rates or 0% introductory APRs for a specified time period.

-Individuals who would benefit from balance transfer cards include anyone:
+Individuals who would benefit from balance transfer cards include anyone who is:

 - Paying a high-interest rate